klmnden/azure-docs.tr-tr/articles/automation/automation-quickstart-create-account.md

 ## <a name="log-in-to-azure"></a>Azure'da oturum açma

-https://portal.azure.com adresinden Azure oturumu açın
+https://portal.azure.com adresinden Azure’da oturum açın

 ## <a name="create-automation-account"></a>Otomasyon hesabı oluşturma